Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: FEMWARP is exact for affine mappings

-One useful property that holds for any method in the LWLS framework including FEMWARP and LBWARP is that the method is {\em exact} for affine transformations.
-Let us state this as a theorem.
-The theorem is stated for the two-dimensional case, and it extends in the obvious way to three dimensions. \begin{theorem} Let $A_B$ and $A_I$ be generated using a method from the LWLS framework, and assume $A_I$ is nonsingular.
+One useful property of the FEMWARP algorithm is that the method is {\em exact} for affine transformations.
+Let us state this as a lemma.
+The lemma is stated for the two-dimensional case, and it extends in the obvious way to three dimensions. \begin{lemma} Let $A_B$ and $A_I$ be generated using FEMWARP.
+Then $A_I$ is nonsingular based upon well-known finite element theory~\cite{johnsonbook}.
 Let $[\hat x_B,\hat y_B]$ be the user-specified deformed coordinates of the boundary.
 Suppose there exists a $2\times 2$ nonsingular matrix $L$ and $2$-vector $v$ such that for each $j\in B$,

 Let $[\hat x_I,\hat y_I]$ be the deformed interior coordinates computed by the method.
 Then for each $i\in I$,